 The result of the command is the derivative, $\frac{dy}{dx}$.
 The first argument is the relation that you want to differentiate implicitly.
+We were careful to use an equation for this argument, but if you just give an expression for this argument, Maple assumes you want to set this expression equal to zero before differentiating.
 The second argument to the implicitdiff command is where you tell Maple what the dependent variable is.
 The remaining argument is to specifying the derivative you want.